Being a Good Dad Starts With Being a Good Husband

 Biblical leadership isn’t loud or controlling.
 It’s responsible.

-It looks like a father who takes ownership of his words, his tone, his mistakes.
+It looks like a father who takes ownership of his words, tone, and mistakes.
 Someone who protects his family’s peace more than his pride.

 “Whoever wants to become great among you must be your servant.”